UmeshSingla/user-tags/readme.txt

 Tested up to: 5.5
 Stable tag: trunk

-Adds an admin option to allow creating User Taxonomies and create tags for different taxonomies.
+Adds an admin option to allow creating User Taxonomy and create tags for different taxonomies.

 == Description ==

-Adds a **Taxonomies** option under **User** to create custom user taxonomy.
+Adds a **Taxonomy** option under **User** to create custom user taxonomy.
 All taxonomies are listed in Profile page for all users which allows users to add tags for the taxonomy.
 Each Tag is associated with a template, listing all users who added that tag in their profile.